Aylamccarthy/cobh-childrens-theatre/README.md

 Actual:

-Website behaved as expected with the exception of switching to landscape view in Mozilla Firefox.
-Details can be found in Unfixed Bugs
+Website behaved as expected with the exception of switching to the viewport size to 320px.
+Details can be found in Unfixed Bugs.

 ### Accessibility